 TRLA board approval required?
 Accommodation Factors to consider upon selection of venue include: safety, location, price and convenience.
 Any accommodation which is not preapproved in project budget must be submitted to the TRLA board via the TRLA monthly meeting for approval.
 If not within preapproved project budget, the cost and venue of required travel is to be submitted to TRLA board at monthly meetings.
 Private vehicle use TRLA ENCOURAGES CARPOOLING WHEREVER POSSIBLE.
 Sustainable meeting options are encouraged such as video and teleconferencing where possible.
 All private vehicle use must meet TRLA private vehicle use policy.
 This policy is available on the TRLA shared drive.
 Any travel which exceeds expected project travel within role needs to be submitted to the TRLA board at each monthly meeting.
+Uniforms All uniform purchases are required to display the TRLA logo for approval.
+No - must remain within annual budget.
 Expense items within project budgets approved by committee.
 Approved items within project budget include, but are not limited to any tools, catering expenses, subcontractors and hire services required to complete the activities within each project.
-Monthly project trackers are available on the TRLA shared drive to provide up to date budget spend.
+Monthly project profit and loss reports are provided in the TRLA monthly update.
 Each co coordinator is responsible to ensure this tracker is accurate and that any project is not overspent as over budget activities will not be approved.
 No Expense items outside project budget.
 Any items purchased outside project budget must be approved by the TRLA board.
 Any expense submitted for reimbursement which is not approved by the TRLA board will not be paid.
 There is no minimum spend on approval requirements.
-Some examples may include: Yes Food and entertainment (events and traveling TRLA staff) TRLA team members can claim for meals while staying overnight, or if travelling for business before 7am or after 8pm.
+Some examples may include: Gifts Working budget expenses System or software purchases Yes

+Food and entertainment (events and traveling TRLA staff) TRLA team members can claim for meals while staying overnight, or if travelling for business before 7am or after 8pm.
 A budget of \$25 for either lunch and/or breakfast and \$60 for dinner is applied.
 Alcoholic drinks will only be reimbursed if consumed with a meal.
 Alcoholic drinks are limited to a maximum of two drinks per person.
 Yes, if outside project budget.
-The following items will not be Laundry service/dry-cleaning (unless trip is longer than 6 nights)

-Tamworth Regional LANDCARE ASSOCIATION

-reimbursed by Mini-bar contents

-TRLA.
-Movies/videos, newspapers

-Parking fines

-Speeding fines

-Alcohol purchases as stand alone. (eg

-case of beer or bottle of wine).

-The loss/theft of goods

-Childcare or pet care

-Any personal elements

-Spa and health/fitness clubs

-Clothes - not provided as part of TRLA uniform.

-• Flowers, sweets, confectionary

-Tourist attractions

-Entertainment not preapproved by

-board.

-Any out of project expenses not

-approved by TRLA board.
+The following items will not be reimbursed by TRLA.
+Laundry service/dry-cleaning (unless trip is longer than 6 nights) Mini-bar contents Movies/videos, newspapers Parking fines Speeding fines Alcohol purchases as stand alone. (eg case of beer or bottle of wine).
+The loss/theft of goods Childcare or pet care Any personal elements Spa and health/fitness clubs Clothes - not provided as part of TRLA uniform.
+Flowers, sweets, confectionary Tourist attractions Entertainment not preapproved by board.
+Any out of project expenses not approved by TRLA board.
+Capital assets No capital assets are to be purchased without prior board approval.
+Board approval required.